 3/20/2013: A recording of a talk I recently gave at Microsoft Research is available online.
 In this talk I introduced the EnHANTs project and talked about my contributions to the project and to the overall space of networking ultra-low-power energy harvesting nodes: environmental energy characterizations, energy harvesting adaptive algorithms, and testbed design and development.
 [Talk Video]

 11/08/2011: Our demo received the Best Student Demo Award at the ACM SenSys 2011.
 Demo presented jointly with Robert Margolies and Gerald Stanje.
 [Demo Abstract PDF] [Accompanying Poster PDF] [Video of the demo]

 6/28/2011: I received the Best Speaker Award at the ACM MobiSys 2011 PhD Forum.

-4/15/2011: A paper I wrote jointly with the EnHANTs Project PIs (Peter Kinget, John Kymissis, Dan Rubenstein, Xiaodong Wang, and Gil Zussman) won the 2011 IEEE Communications Society Award for Outstanding Paper on New Communication Topics, which will be presented at the IEEE GLOBECOM 2011. [ EnHants Project News Item ] [ Columbia School of Engineering News Item ] [ Paper PDF ]
+4/15/2011: A paper I wrote jointly with the EnHANTs Project PIs (Peter Kinget, John Kymissis, Dan Rubenstein, Xiaodong Wang, and Gil Zussman) won the 2011 IEEE Communications Society Award for Outstanding Paper on New Communication Topics. [ EnHants Project News Item ] [ Columbia School of Engineering News Item ] [ Paper PDF ]

-04/02/2008: I was awarded the Columbia University Presidential Fellowship that will fully cover tuition and provide a stipend for 4 years in the Columbia University Electrical Engineering Ph.D. program.
+04/02/2008: I was awarded the Columbia University Presidential Fellowship that fully covers tuition and provides a stipend for 4 years in the Columbia University Electrical Engineering Ph.D. program.

 05/01/2007: I successfully defended my M.Sc. thesis titled Wormhole Attack Detection in Wireless Ad Hoc Networks at University of Ottawa, ON, Canada.